 What began as a focus in the Baltimore and DC region has strategically expanded to a nationwide vision for growth.
 Chasen’s acquisitions team is pursuing land development opportunities, ground-up construction, and repurposing interiors of Class C properties in various states across the U.S. The firm recently launched a project to build luxury mountain homes on a former sheep farm in Utah.

 The company's growth is not limited to housing.
 Chasen Companies opened a luxury yacht rental venture in the Bahamas in 2021.
 The firm discovered that just as they found success in the real estate business by upgrading Class C assets to Class A, they found the same opportunity in the yacht charter industry, one with many similarities to real estate.
 Both have varying classes of tangible assets with a clear trackable market value that can be significantly increased with modernization.

 Chasen Companies continues to seek opportunities for new investment opportunities today.

 Opportunities in Baltimore

 Currently, more than 95% of the Chasen portfolio is in Baltimore.
 Long term, the team sees the potential for high-income pockets in Baltimore to mirror what has developed over the last 25 years in areas of DC and Philadelphia.

-Additionally, professionals are drawn to Baltimore for Federal Government jobs, education, healthcare, biotech, cybersecurity, and finance industries.
+Professionals are drawn to Baltimore for Federal Government jobs, education, healthcare, biotech, cybersecurity, and finance industries.
 At this time, it's tough to compare Baltimore to any other major US city.
-Baltimore is a "pocket centric" city, meaning people with income tend to only live in particular areas (Fells Point, Federal Hill, Mount Vernon).
-Our business model is to invest in those specific areas and build boutique, amenity rich living environments of less than 35 apartment units.
+Baltimore is a "pocket-centric" city, meaning people with high income tend to only live in particular areas (Fells Point, Federal Hill, Mount Vernon).
+Chasen’s business model is to invest in those specific areas and build boutique, amenity rich living environments.